nhselect/step1-training/content/user-guide/administrator/06-support/technical-queries/index.md

 ![](/img/ccm-ca_new-support-request.png)

-4. Complete the subject field to let HEE TEL know what your issue or enquiry is about
+4. Complete the subject field to let TEL know what your issue or enquiry is about
 5. Select **Request type** from the dropdown

 ![](/img/ccm-ca_support-ticket-request.png)

-6. Select **Yes**, if prompted, for information about device and browser, if this will help HEE TEL with their investigation
+6. Select **Yes**, if prompted, for information about device and browser, if this will help TEL with their investigation

 ![](/img/ccm-ca_support-ticket-request_pop-up.png)